Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

-We are also going to assume that the piling process given in Definition~\ref{def:piling-process} exists and is well defined, which in particular means that properties \eqref{Y-def}--\eqref{positive-EI} given at the beginning of Section~\ref{subsubsec:piling-process} hold.
+We are also going to assume that the transformed anchored tail process given in Definition~\ref{def:piling-process} exists and is well defined, which implies that existence of the sequences $(Q_j)_j$ as above.
 Section~\ref{subsec:systems} provides examples of systems satisfying all our requirements.

 The L\'evy-It\^o representation gives a nice way to describe the L\'evy process as a functional of Poisson point process, whose intensity measure gives the L\'evy measure that determines the process (see \cite{S13}).
 In the case of an $\alpha$-stable L\'evy process, it is usually identified through a limit of a Poisson integral of a Poisson point process $M_\alpha=\sum_{i=1}^\infty\delta_{(T_i,P_i)}$ with intensity measure $\leb\times\nu_{\alpha}$, where the L\'evy measure $\nu_\alpha$ is such that $\nu_\alpha(\{x:\|x\|>y \})= y^{-\alpha}$.
 Namely, when there is no clustering, for example, the limiting L\'evy process can be written as